 Haneda Airport has three terminals.
 Terminal 1 & 2 are connected by an underground walkway, and a free shuttle bus connects all three terminals.

 * For more information, check the airport's official website.

 You can also see a detailed map here.

-The new International Terminal (Terminal 3), opened in 2010, offers great food and even anime merchandise.
+The new Terminal 3, opened in 2010, offers great food and even anime merchandise.

 1F is the entrance plaza, 2F is the arrival lobby, 3F is the departure lobby, 4F is Edo Ko-ji, a collection of shops and restaurants modeled after an old Tokyo streetscape, and 5F has an observation deck and Tokyo Pop Town, a collection of shops and restaurants that offers some very unique experiences.

-Terminals 1 and 2 at Haneda handle mainly domestic flights.
-The two major Japanese carriers are Japan Airlines (JAL), Japan’s flag carrier, and All Nippon Airways (ANA).
-The former mainly uses Terminal 1, and the latter mainly uses Terminal 2.
-Japanese low-cost carriers such as Skymark and StarFlyer also fly out of at Haneda.
+Terminals 1 & 2 at Haneda handle mainly domestic flights.
+Japan Airlines (JAL) uses Terminal 1, while All Nippon Airways (ANA) uses Terminal 2.
+Japanese low-cost carriers such as Skymark and StarFlyer also fly out of Haneda.